wandyezj/node-standard/documentation/standard-node.file.readcsv.md

 ## file.readCsv() function

-Reads a CSV file splits each line on commas
+Reads a CSV file (does not handle complex CSVs, only splits on `,`<!-- -->) splits each line on commas

 <b>Signature:</b>